Boston, Sleaford and Midland Counties Railway: Sedgebrook and Barkston

-By an Act of 28 July 1873 the GNR obtained powers to construct the Sedgebrook and Barkstone Junction line.
+By the Great Northern Railway (Additional Powers) Act 1873 (36 & 37 Vict. c. xc) of 28 July 1873 the GNR obtained powers to construct the Sedgebrook and Barkstone Junction line.
 (The railway used the spelling "Barkstone" until December 1916.
 This was built with the main aim of simplifying the movement of coal from Nottinghamshire to Lincolnshire without reversal at Grantham.
 It was originally planned to extend from Allington junction, near Sedgebrook on the Nottingham and Grantham line, to a junction with the main line at Barkston, south of the junction with the Boston line.
 However on 10 January 1874 a passenger train from Boston overran signals at that junction, and fouled the path of an up Scotch express.
 The engine of the express struck the branch train's carriages and then grazed wagons of a passing down train.
 The fireman and a passenger were killed.
-As a result it was decided to take the new line under the main line north of Barkston station and make the junction with the Boston line, a deviation authorised by an Act of 29 June 1875.
+As a result it was decided to take the new line under the main line north of Barkston station and make the junction with the Boston line, a deviation authorised by the Great Northern Railway Act 1875 (38 & 39 Vict. c. cx) of 29 June 1875.

 The new bridge was completed on 18 January 1875; the line was made double track, 4 miles 3 chains from Allington junction to Barkston East junction.
 The line opened on 29 October 1875, with three freight trains each way daily; it was soon used extensively in summer by passenger trains from Nottingham and Leicester to Skegness.
 There were no intermediate stations or boxes but the long section was broken in May 1883 by opening Marston box, 1 1/2 miles from Allington junction.

 Barkston North Curve

 The growth of Skegness holiday traffic moved the GNR to build a north curve at Barkston, enabling direct running from the Newark direction towards Sleaford.
-The north curve was opened on 29 March 1882; it was retrospectively authorised by an Act on 19 August.
+The north curve was opened on 29 March 1882; it was retrospectively authorised by the Great Northern Railway Act 1882 (45 & 46 Vict. c. cxci) on 10 August.
 It was double track, and 36 chains in length, mostly on a curve of 15 chains radius.

 From the summer of 1903, there was a GNR West Riding express from Leeds to Cromer and Yarmouth using the north curve.